DoRightThingWill/AlgoMaster/readme.md

 ## In a BST, Find the shortest path from Node A to Node B

+* Given a root node, and target node, write a method return the path from the root node to the target node.
+This method could be built based on the search method.

+    * path--> recursive
+    ```python

+    def path(tree, target):

+        path = []
+        return path_helper(tree, target, path)

+    def path_helper(tree, target, path):
+        # the input tree is None
+        # means we are at the tree END and we did not find the target
+        if tree == None:
+            return None

+        # if we find the target
+        if tree.value == target:
+            return path

+        # if the current node is the target, we add this node to path
+        path.append(tree)

+        # then we move down to the child tree
+        if target >= tree.value:
+            return search(tree.right, target)
+        else:
+            return search(tree.left, target)

+    ```
+    * path--> iteration
+    ```python
+    def search(tree, target):

+        path = []

+        while tree != None:
+            if tree.value == target:
+                return path
+            elif target >= tree.value:
+                tree = tree.right
+                path.append(tree)
+            else:
+                tree = tree.left
+                path.append(tree)
+        return None
+    ```

+    * Path problem is the variant of Searching problem
+    * For iterative traversal, the stack is used to realize the order of the DFS.
+    * DFS-traversal, stack yes.
+Tree searching, stack No. Tree path, a list or stack is used for temporary storage of the visited node in the path.

 ## For a recursive method, when you need to return??
 * If you only need to take some action, like print out a value, or replace a value, you do not need to return